Policy Call-to-Action: NEW tax could impact thousands of Georgia’s Nonprofits

-We ask our members to sign on to our letter by noon on September 21, which asks our Georgia Congressional Delegation to request a delay in implementation, retroactive to Jan.
+We ask our members to sign on to our letter, which asks our Georgia Congressional Delegation to request a delay in implementation, retroactive to Jan.
 1, 2018, while appropriate guidance is developed by the IRS, and to support proposed legislation to remove the harmful nonprofit tax.

 The consequences of the two provisions are as follows:

 While guidance is still pending, nonprofits paying for parking or transit for their employees will have to pay a 21% federal tax and a 5.75% state tax on this expense, or the employees themselves will need to recognize the payment as taxable income.
 As currently worded, even if you provide parking or transit through an employer-owned lot or service, you will have to calculate the value of this benefit and remit the related tax.
 This means that any “free-to-employee” parking space transit is taxable; further, because UBIT payments must be made quarterly, these taxes would have already been due in April and June of 2018.